mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 This is useful for error-correction.
 If the error is fatal, then you can return the error again, or return a new Error.

+### Unhandled Errors

+Unhandled errors are logged to aid debugging.

 ## A Pause for Terminology